PsychNStuff/BriefExpNatSM/README.md

 - Note that the code for PROCESS is not included here because the syntax is extremely long, but the tool to use it for SPSS, SAS, or R can be found at https://www.processmacro.org/download.html

 Bar graphs were completed using R.

+This is currently a preregistered project at https://osf.io/r68aj/